Last updated 23rd March, 2025

 You can add on a prefab extension to almost any part of your home, including the rear and side, or even a wrap-around installation.

-Where you install your extension will, of course, depending on the type of property you live in, as a terraced home will only be able to extend at the back of the property, while a semi-detached property can only extend on one side and the rear.
+Where you install your extension will depend on the type of property you live in, as a terraced home will only be able to extend at the back of the property, while a semi-detached property can only extend on one side and the rear.
 Whereas detached homes and bungalows may have more freedom.

 There are various types of prefab extension including: